FlyJingFish/AndroidAOP/docs/AndroidAopReplaceClass.md

 - The replaced method must belong to the replaced class filled in by @AndroidAopReplaceClass

-- If the replaced method starts with `<init>`, the function is similar to @AndroidAopReplaceNew, except that it will only call back the new class, will not change the new class name, and can specify the construction method.
+- If the replaced method starts with `<init>`, the function is divided into two cases
+    - 1、Fill in according to the following requirements.
+The function is similar to @AndroidAopReplaceNew.
+The difference is that this will only call back the new class, will not change the new class name, and can specify the construction method.
+(The object has been created)
-    - The method must have only one parameter, which is the replaced class (must be equal to the class of @AndroidAopReplaceClass)
+         - The method must have only one parameter, which is the defined class to be replaced (must be equal to the class of @AndroidAopReplaceClass)
          - And the return type cannot be empty (must inherit or be equal to the class of @AndroidAopReplaceClass)
          - The object returned by the method will replace the new object (of course, it is also possible to directly return the callback object)
+    - 2、Fill in according to the following requirements.
+The function is completely different from the previous one.
+At this time, the object has not been created (this function is available in versions 2.5.7 and above)
+         - The parameters defined by the method must be exactly the same as the parameter types of the constructor
+         - You need to manually rewrite the code to create the object, because the object has not been created in this case
+         - And the return type cannot be empty (must inherit or be equal to the class of @AndroidAopReplaceClass)
+         - The object returned by the method will be assigned to the original call

 For specific writing requirements, please refer to the usage method below